Semotilus atromaculatus: Biology

 The main scales covering the creek chub are bony-ridge scales; they are thin and flexible to aid movement.
 Cycloid scales are also found, allowing for smooth transport within the water with little disturbance from the scales themselves.
-They also have leptoid scales, which are flexible plates of bone which help to protect the fish from prey and act as armor.
+They also have leptoid scales, which are flexible plates of bone which help to protect the fish from predators and act as armor.